-Familiarize yourself with your loan statements to keep a running total of principal payments.
-Find out the prices of other homes in your immediate area.
-You've been paying mostly interest if your loan closed fewer than 5 years ago, so your principal probably hasn't been reduced by much.
+Familiarize yourself with your mortgage statements to keep your eye on principal payments.
+Find out the selling prices of other homes in your immediate area.
+You've been paying mostly interest if you closed your loan fewer than 5 years ago, so your principal most likely hasn't been reduced by much.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.